The English Major

 The study of literature includes analysis and interpretation of aesthetics, investigation into literary history, the placement of literature within its contemporaneous cultural contexts, and immersion in the careers and works of individual authors.
 The English Major curriculum draws together all these aspects of literary study, with each course emphasizing one of these approaches.

 Our courses are organized by categories.
 Students begin with Gateway courses that survey the broad history of British and American literature and provide an introduction to literary theory.
-They proceed by taking at least one course in each of four groups organized by the primary approaches to literary study: courses in Genre and Aesthetics, courses that focus on History and Literary History, courses that examine Culture through literary objects, and courses that study the work of a Single Author.
-Two of the courses students select from these groups must focus on literature written before 1800.
+They proceed by taking courses across four groups organized by the primary approaches to literary study: courses in Genre and Aesthetics, courses that focus on History and Literary History, courses that examine Culture through literary objects, and courses that study the work of a Single Author.
 Students may take additional electives from any of the four groups, as well as from 300-level Writing or Creative Writing courses.
 When selecting upper-level group courses and electives, majors must select some courses that meet certain “overlay” requirements, including a course in pre-1800 British Literature; a course in American Literature; and a course focusing on Race, Racialization, and Racial Formation in literature.